johann-solo/oliveandmango.github.io/site/content/blog/2018-07-11-chocolate-dipped-tahini-shortbread-cookies.md

 1. Transfer the dry ingredients to the tahini mixture and beat until incorporated.
 Scrape the sides of the bowl to keep the mixture uniform.
 Cover bowl with plastic wrap and refrigerate for at least an hour or overnight.
 (Dough can be wrapped and frozen for a few months)

-1. Once ready to bake preheat oven to 350 degrees and line two large baking sheets with parchment paper
+1. Once ready to bake preheat oven to 350&deg;F and line two large baking sheets with parchment paper

 1. Scoop out batter using a cookie scoop place in hand and roll into a ball and place the rolled dough on the baking sheet.
 Continue, leaving a little space in between balls to allow room for the cookies to expand.